-Microorganisms live in all parts of the biosphere where there is liquid water, including soil, hot springs, on the ocean floor, high in the atmosphere and deep inside rocks within the Earth’s crust.
+Microorganisms live in every part of the biosphere, including soil, hot springs, “seven miles deep” in the ocean, “40 miles high” in the atmosphere and inside rocks far down within the Earth’s crust.

 Top to bottom and everywhere in between, they’ve got us covered!

 The Benefits of Microorganisms

 First, a note about how vital and essential the vast majority of microbes are- both to planet Earth, and to our health and bodies.

 Ecosystems would not exist without microbes participating in the carbon cycle (an exchange among the biosphere and atmosphere allowing the recycling of carbon for all organisms to use), fixing nitrogen (which accomplishes the small feat of creating DNA, RNA, and proteins), recycling nutrients, and decomposition.
 Kinda important stuff.
 After all, they were here first!

 The primary beneficial roles microbes play in human health include energy creation and generation, information transfer, vitamin synthesis (folic acid, biotin, and vitamin K2, among others), carbohydrate digestion, fatty acid synthesis, and gut-immune system communication.

 Having a healthy relationship with microorganisms is critical to health and well-being.